malindaprasad/AntiWannaCryMutexService/README.md

 # AntiWannaCryMutexService

-Windows Service that can run for prevent WannaCry Ransomware.
+Windows Service/Desktop that can run for prevent WannaCry Ransomware.
 Simply can push via AD to PC's

 This will create mutex `MsWinZonesCacheCounterMutexA`.
 So WannaCry cant start

+### Service
 Service can install via bat file or installUtil.
 Then once service started, Can run Microsoft Process Explorer and search for above mutex

+### Desktop app
+add to run at startup.
+It will run in background

 	```